breezy-team/loggerhead/docs/index.rst

 ----------------------------------------

-After installing all the dependencies, you should be able to run :command:`serve-branches` with the branch you want to serve on the command line:
+After installing all the dependencies, you should be able to run :command:`loggerhead-serve` with the branch you want to serve on the command line:

 .. code-block:: sh

-    ./serve-branches ~/path/to/branch
+    ./loggerhead-serve ~/path/to/branch

 By default, the script listens on port 8080, so head to http://localhost:8080/ in your browser to see the branch.